 DJ Gilles Peterson played his 1973 single, "Didn't I" on his BBC 1 radio program and choosing it for his Gilles Peterson Digs America: Brownswood USA compilation.

 The six tracks from the three original singles are featured on the album Let My People Go, released on Ubiquity Records in 2006, along with three previously unreleased songs that were recently discovered on a demo reel.
 The demo reel was sitting in a box of VHS copies of his cable TV shows which we had requested to use for images in the CD booklet.

 Recorded in the early 1970s, tracks from the demo reel were taken into a San Francisco studio in the summer of 2005 for enhancement.
 Darondo over-dubbed missing background vocals and guitar parts alongside up and coming San Francisco soul man Bing Ji Ling.
 Darondo warmed up quickly, he hasn't lost his touch.
 After the session Darondo confessed that he was inspired to start playing again.
 As yet though there has been no new material released, although further 'lost tracks' were released on the Legs EP.
 Read more on Last.fm

-User-contributed text is available under the Creative Commons By-SA License and may also be available under the GNU FDL.
+.
+User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.